Malta citizenship by merit: details explained

 3. Expatriation tax exposure.
 Acquiring Maltese citizenship does not avoid US exit tax.
 Renunciation of US citizenship is a separate legal act and may trigger expatriation tax for ‘covered expatriates’, including individuals with net worth above $2 million, high historic tax liability, or incomplete compliance history[14].

-US nationals who obtain Malta citizenship can benefit from the US–Malta tax treaty.
+US nationals who apply for Malta citizenship may benefit from the US–Malta tax treaty.
 They may also rely on domestic relief mechanisms, including foreign tax credits and the foreign earned income exclusion.
 While these tools may reduce or eliminate double taxation in practice, US citizens remain subject to worldwide taxation and full reporting obligations.
 Treaty tie-breaker rules do not apply, as US tax liability is based on citizenship rather than residence.

 Malta tax residency for UK nationals